Alfonso Papa

-Alfonso Papa (born in Naples, Italy, 2 January 1970) is a former judge, university professor and member of the Italian Parliament.
+Alfonso Papa (born 2 January 1970) is an Italian former judge, university professor and member of the Italian Parliament.

-Education, Professor and Judicial Career
+Education, professor and judicial career

-Papa graduated cum laude at the University of Federico II di Napoli in 1990 with a thesis on trade law.
+Papa graduated cum laude at the University of Naples Federico II in 1990 with a thesis on trade law.

 In 1991, Mr. Papa was an assistant for Professor Gianfranco Campobasso and Professor Carlo Di Nanni.
 He taught as a professor of Criminal Law at the L.U.M.
 University in Bari and as a professor of “The History of Criminal Organizations” at the Universitarian Institute “Suor Orsola Benincasa” in Naples.

 In 1993 Papa started his eight-year judiciary career as a judicial prosecutor being first assigned in Naples where he worked on cases related to drugs, terrorism, organized crime and public administration.
 In Rome, Papa covered the position of Deputy Chief of Cabinet for the Minister of Justice Roberto Castelli and subsequently General Director of Civil Justice with Minister of Justice Clemente Mastella.
 Papa was very active in the Italian National Association of Judges, becoming a member and serving as Vice Secretary General from 1999 to 2001.
 Papa, who was 23 years old in 1993, is still the youngest-ever holder of an Italian judgeship.

-International Work
+International work

 During his career, Papa has worked on behalf of the Italian government for the achievement of multilateral agreement inside the United Nations, the European Commission and the Organization for Security and Co-operation in Europe (OCSE).

 From 2001 to 2007 he was Head of the Italian delegation for both the UN Convention against corruption signed at Mérida, Mexico and the Working Group on Bribery at OCSE.
 Papa also served as an Italian representative to the Multi-Disciplinary Group of the European Commission in Brussels, the Central European Initiative (CEI) in Trieste, the High Commissioner of the Balkan Stability Pact in Sarajevo, and the Data Joint Supervisory Group of EuroJast in The Hague.

-Member of the Italian Parliament representing The People of Freedom Party (Il Popolo della Libertà, PdL)
+Member of the Italian Parliament

 Papa was elected as a Member of the Chamber of Deputies in the Italian Parliament in 2008.
 He was a member of several parliamentary committees: Justice and Simplification of the Public Administration.
 He was also chosen to sit on a committee that investigated organized crime.
 During his committee work, he proposed several bills in the penal justice field.
 As a member of the Justice Committee, Papa sponsored a number of provisions including the establishment of auditors in remote locations and the “empty-prisons” bill.
 Papa was also a member of the Committee of Transportation and Telecommunications, with a focus on the shipping industry.